divercefi/whitepaper/README.md

 **3.** **Investment implementation:** Enable investors to connect to any broker and exchange to buy and manage all their portfolios positions from a single trusted interface.
 Going further, leveraging Open banking and DeFi, investors will be able to intelligently allocate their investments and service their assets for yield, interest rate, and return optimization.

 **4.** **Social investing:** Enable investors to follow and copy the best strategies and successful investors leveraging public portfolio sharing.
 Building an ecosystem, investors will be able to access regulated managed portfolios or get in touch with independent financial advisors.
-Gamification will also be introduced to let best investors compete, earn virtual tokens (see below) and get recognized within the community.
+Gamification will also be introduced to let best investors compete, earn virtual EASY tokens (see below) and get recognized within the community.

 Technology wise, we plan to leverage Web3 technology (DeFi, NFTs, Data Oracles, DAO tokens) in 2 ways.
 First, as we cover all asset classes, including Cryptocurrencies, we intend to provide seamless multi-chain wallet and DEX integration to let investors track digital assets on their various wallets, implement portfolio investments on multiple DEXs/CEXs all at once, and select best DeFi liquidity rewards.
-Second, at a later stage in the future we plan to potentially base social investing on Token rewards introducing the concept of Portfolio Staking.
+Second, as illustrated below in the Appendix we plan to base social investing on Token rewards introducing the concept of Portfolio Staking.
 Investors staking tokens on portfolios and earning/ losing tokens based on relative portfolio performance.
 The mechanism behind is defined as Proof-of-Return and utilises Oracle smart contracts (for further reference please check the original Whitepaper V1.4).

 ## Approach and Key success factors